pacrowther/PHY11006/_sources/topic2.md

 ````{tab-set}
 ```{tab-item} Question
 You are designing an electronic circuit element made of 23 mg of silicon.
-The electric current through it addes energy at the rate of 7.4 mW.
+The electric current through it adds energy at the rate of 7.4 mW.
 If your design doesn't allow any heat transfer out of the element, at what rate does its temperature increase?
 ```

 ```{tab-item} Solution
 From Table 3, $c$ = 705 J/kg/K for silicon.
-From Equation 10 $\dQ/dt =  mc$ so $dT/dt = 1/(mc) \times dQ/dt = 7.4 \times 10^{-3}/(23\times 10^{-6} \times 705) = 0.46$ K/s.
+From Equation 10 $dQ/dt =  mc$ so $dT/dt = 1/(mc) \times dQ/dt = 7.4 \times 10^{-3}/(23\times 10^{-6} \times 705) = 0.46$ K/s.
 The
 circuit element would rapidly self-destruct due to a heat transfer of 27 K/minute.
-Heat  transfer is a critical design consideration in electric circuit elements.
+Heat  transfer is a critical design consideration in electronic circuit elements.
 ```
 ````
 `````